apache/allura/Allura/docs/getting_started/installation.rst

       base_url = http://hostname-or-ip:8080

    Replace :kbd:`hostname-or-ip` with the actual hostname or external IP address.
-If you change this setting later, just run :kbd:`docker-compose restart web`
+If you change this setting later, just run :kbd:`docker compose restart web`

 Run the following commands in your allura directory: